atharvvani464/NEO-Detection-ML/README.md

+# Near Earth Object Detection

-# Final Project in Machine Learning/Data Science Fall 2025
+## Final Project in Machine Learning/Data Science Fall 2025

 In this study, the team analyzed and developed an improved machine learning pipeline for classifying hazardous NEOs.
 By refining models introduced by the SOTA with engineered